NIAAA Director’s Report on Institute Activities to 117th Meeting of the National Advisory Council

 NIAAA Newsletter In December, CPLB posted another issue of the NIAAA Newsletter containing stories on the November 15 meeting cosponsored by the Friends of NIAAA, a recap of the Emmy award shared by NIAAA and NIDA for HBO's Addiction Project, and brief notices about the FY2008 budget and the updated NIAAA Five year Strategic Plan, as well as sections highlighting newly available publications and upcoming events.

 NIAAA Website: Newly Designed/Updated Sections As one of its priorities for 2007, the reestablished NIAAA Internet Subgroup recommended redesigning the Extramural Research and Frequently Asked Questions (FAQs) for Extramural Researchers sections on the Web.
 The redesigned extramural research section was posted on the NIAAA Web site in late September 2007 (http://www.niaaa.nih.gov/grant-funding/funding-opportunities).
 The main changes include:

 - Merging two levels of funding and grantee/applicant information into a more user-friendly layout enabling easier navigation throughout the section.
 The information is separated into six sub-sections: Funding Opportunities, About NIAAA Extramural Research, Resources for Applicants/Grantees, Submission and Peer Review, Research and Development Contracts, and NIAAA-Funded Collaborative Research Programs;

-- Direct access to the NIH Guide to Grants and Contracts for information on funding opportunity announcements (FOAs) and RFAs; and
+- Direct access to the NIH Guide to Grants and Contracts for information on notice of funding opportunities (NOFOs) and RFAs; and

 - Updated FAQs for Extramural Researchers with new Q&As on applicant and funding information.
 For easier navigation, the FAQs section has been separated into categories: